The Craftsman

 Charles is also an accomplished knitter, practicing the craft for over 45

 years.
-He specializes in Aran Isle (Fisherman Knit) sweaters, ganseys, and knitted accessories, and has been teaching
+He specializes in Aran Isle (Fisherman Knit) sweaters, traditional ganseys, and knitted accessories, and has been teaching

 He also has worked with recycling tin can and other painted tin objects to